vnguyen1801/traveler-trip-analysis/README.md

 The dataset was sourced from Kaggle: [Traveler Trip Dataset](https://www.kaggle.com/datasets/rkiattisak/traveler-trip-data)

 The CSV file for the project is [Travel details dataset](https://github.com/vnguyen1801/traveler-trip-analysis/blob/main/Travel%20details%20dataset.csv)

+You can access the JSON version of the dataset here:  [Traveler Trip JSON](https://vnguyen1801.github.io/traveler-trip-analysis/csvjson.json)

 ## Project Objectives

 - Perform exploratory data analysis (EDA) to understand the structure and patterns in the data.